 Tip – no matter how many people you have on your email list, give them content on a consistent basis.

 And remember, they come for the content, but they stay for the relationship.

-Ok, I’m off to shoot some training videos for Success Academy – our 8-week business-training program.
+Ok, I’m off to shoot some training videos for Success Academy – our event business-training program.